mangalam-research/wed/tech_notes.rst

 .. warning:: As part of normal development, wed is tested on Chrome
              first, Firefox second.
-Other browsers will eventually added to this list as the Selenium-based tests take shape.
+Other browsers will eventually be added to this list as the Selenium-based tests take shape.

 Internals